syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/keyboard-support.md

 ## Custom key config

-Customize the key config for the keyboard interaction of Rich Text Editor, using the `KeyConfig` property.
+Customize the key config for the keyboard interaction of Rich Text Editor, using the `KeyConfigure` property.

 In the following code block, customize the bold and italic, toolbar actions with `ctrl+1`, `ctrl+2` respectively.